 Significant growth in the aviation industry, along with a growing need to optimize aircraft performance, is among the key factors driving the growth of the market.
 In line with this, widespread adoption of MEA, owing to associated benefits such as reduced operating and maintenance costs and increased reliability, is contributing to the market growth.
 This has further enabled the utilization of technologically advanced power electronics, fault-tolerant equipment, electro-hydrostatic actuators and flight control systems.
 Apart from this, various high-density electric motors, power conversion and generation systems are also used in the MEA.
 Additionally, the growing adoption of these aircraft in the commercial sector is also providing a boost to the market growth.
 New aircraft are now increasingly being integrated with more electric architecture that has potential advantages, such as improved fuel efficiency, aircraft reliability and minimal dependency on fossil fuels.
 Other factors, including the growing adoption of unmanned aerial vehicles (UAV) in the defense sector, along with the implementation of favorable government policies to ensure the continual research and development (R&D) and launch of effective and advanced product variants, are projected to drive the market further.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global more electric aircraft market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on application, technology, aircraft type and region.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global more electric aircraft market report, along with forecasts at the global, regional and country level from 2022-2027 Our report has categorized the market based on application, technology and aircraft type.

 Breakup by Application: